bozsahin/ccglab/README.md

 You won't have to do all of the above over and over.

 <li>For any windows: put a linux partition in your machine, and follow the instructions below
 depending on your linux.
 This one is for experienced users.
+This option is becoming easier too.
 </ol>

 <b>Preliminaries for MACOS</b>